Aircraft in fiction: Hawker Hurricane

 Along with the Supermarine Spitfire, the Hawker Hurricane is very strongly linked to the Battle of Britain in summer 1940, where the Royal Air Force fought the German Luftwaffe over the skies of Britain for air superiority.
 As such it has been featured in many works of fiction related to the Battle of Britain.

 A number of Hawker Hurricanes, including the last one built, registered G-AMAU, "The Last of the Many", and five provided by the Portuguese Air Force, which flew the type until mid-1954, were used in the making of the Templar Productions Ltd. production provisionally titled "Hawks in the Sun", based on the book What Are Your Angels Now? by Wing Commander A. J. C. Pelham Groom, then released in March 1952 as Angels One Five.

 Hurricanes were shown in the 1956 British film Reach For the Sky starring Kenneth More and directed by Lewis Gilbert and based on the biography of Douglas Bader by Paul Brickhill.
 One Hurricane which featured in a static role in the film was the Mk.
 I, P2617, now preserved at the Royal Air Force Museum, Hendon.
 Another, which flew in the aerial scenes, was the Mk-IIc, LF363, now operated by the Battle of Britain Memorial Flight based at Conningsby, UK.

 The Hawker Hurricane was shown in the 1969 film Battle of Britain.
 Three airworthy Hurricanes were located and used for the filming.

 A Hawker Hurricane was the fighter flown by the Second World War character Johnny Redburn in the long-running British comic strip Johnny Red which was published in Battle Picture Weekly 1977–1987.
 The storyline featured Redburn, having been discharged from the RAF and joining the Merchant Navy, commandeers a CAM ship's Hurricane during an attack on a convoy (after the official pilot is killed), and ends up stranded in Soviet Russia at the height of the war against the Germans in which he fights alongside Russian pilots.
 The comic was written by Tom Tully and illustrated by Joe Colquhoun, John Cooper and Carlos Pino.
 The character was revived in 2017 for the graphic novel mini-series Johnny Red: The Hurricane written by Garth Ennis and illustrated by Keith Burns.

 The Hawker Hurricane Mk.
 I is the aircraft for the fictional RAF pilots depicted in the 1983 novel Piece of Cake by Derek Robinson.
 The 1988 miniseries based on the novel used Supermarine Spitfires instead of Hurricanes.

 The 2006 novel Blue Man Falling by Frank Barnard also featured Hurricanes.

 Heinkel He 111

-The Heinkel He 111 has a prominent role in the movie Battle of Britain.
+The Heinkel He 111 has a prominent role in the films Battle of Britain and Indiana Jones and the Dial of Destiny.